When designing the floor for my mobile sauna I had a few musts:

 The huge, 2″ square washers I bought wouldn’t fit.
 But the smaller, round washers I bought seem plenty strong.

 Even though the trailer already has a pressure-treated deck, there’s a chance I may remove the sauna from the trailer in the future.
-Now’s the time to add a barrier between the ground (of the future) and the floor insulation.
-Plus, I would’ve had to do this for the 1 foot overhang anyways and decided to just do it all.
+Now’s the time to add a barrier between the future ground and the floor insulation.
+Plus, I would’ve had to do this for the 1 foot overhang (building is 8 feet wide, trailer deck is 6 feet) anyways and decided to just do it all.